Advocacy at MANNA

 Child Nutrition Reauthorization

-MANNA joins Feeding America, Food Research & Action Center (FRAC), and other food banks, pantries, schools, and individual food relief advocates in working together to educate and encourage elected officials to strengthen child nutrition programs, especially during out-of-school times when children are hard to reach.
-We invite you to join us, and add your voice to the call for ensuring that children right here in WNC can grow, develop, and thrive with the help of these important national child nutrition actions.
+MANNA joins Feeding America, the Food Research and Action Center (FRAC), and other food banks, pantries, schools, and individual food relief advocates in working together to educate and encourage elected officials to strengthen child nutrition programs, especially during out-of-school times when children are hard to reach.
+We invite you to join us and add your voice to the call for ensuring that children right here in WNC can grow, develop, and thrive with the help of these important national child nutrition actions.

 MANNA’s leadership works to develop relationships with local, regional, and state elected representatives, to educate these individuals on the very real crisis of food insecurity in our region of North Carolina.
 Through our work with groups like Feeding the Carolinas, we join together to raise our collective voice to address the potential impacts of drafted legislation, provide information and support on proposed legislation, and bring to life the daily lived experience of the thousands of people we serve each day facing this hard reality.